Having my sister closer to hand may be more work than I was expecting.

 For half of the trip, Tia lamented how she is not a hiker, apparently in the sense of the inspirational hiking books she is listening to during her many hours in the car.
 For the other half, she was pointing out the mountains and the many trails — for some reason, they all go straight uphill — she has already hiked.
 She thinks it would be “fun” for the two of us to take a two-day backpacking trip.
 Fun.
 That’s the word she used, and not in any ironic sense that I could detect, although I tried very hard to detect that.

 When I reported this to the rest of my family last night, my sister Terri was not particularly encouraging.
-“I find myself doing a lot of things because of Tia.”
+“I find myself doing a lot of things because of Tia,” she said.

 I guess I hadn’t really thought through what Tia moving to Gunnison might mean.
 I assumed it meant we would see each other more, but had I stopped to picture what that might entail?
 Maybe I had a vague idea we would have some meals together.
 And Lynn and I might go visit her and Don at their new house, and they might come over to our new house.
 That’s about as far as I thought this through.
 Tia obviously has been thinking a lot farther.
 Backpacking trails farther.
 Ellie was right: Oh good lord.